pacifiquem/phaser-star-game/README.md

-# My first game with phaser.js
+# Phaser Star Game .

  - This is phaser star game.
  - Use ./steps to see step by step how it was built.